 Systems Programming (5)

 Introduces students to computer systems from the perspective of a programmer.
-Focus on understanding how hardware, operating systems, and compilers affect the performance of software.
-Topics covered include data representation, assembly and machine-level representation of high-level language programs, the memory hierarchy, linking, exceptions, interrupts, processes and signals, virtual memory, and system-level I/O. PREREQUISITE: CS& 131 or CS& 141; or instructor's permission.
+Topics include data and program representation, the memory hierarchy, processes and threads, database programming, and network programming.
+PREREQUISITE: Admission into a bachelor's degree program or instructor's permission.